CMU-SAFARI/Victima/README.md

 ## Software requirements

-We have prepared docker images which are uploaded publicly in Docker hub under the tags:
+We have prepared container images which are uploaded publicly in Docker hub under the tags:

 ``` cpp